hmslima/sambahsacompletegrammar/sambahsa-en.md

 **December {dëtsEmbër} –** December

-To indicate the hours, the best way is putting the number's hour before of “saat” {saAt} following the minute's numbers.
+To indicate the time, you put the numbers of the hours and minutes *(separated by a colon)* before the word “saat” {saAt}:

-**18:49 –** octdem saat quargim nev
+**18:49 saat –** octdem saat quargim nev *(forty-nine minutes past six p.m.)*

+**05:00 saat –** penk saat *(five o'clock)*

+If you want, you don’t have to write “saat” when in the numeric form, “18:49” and “05:00” are enough.

+Another way:

+**06:49 saat vesper –** six saat quargim nev vesper *(six forty-nine p.m.)*

-**05:00 –** penk saat
+**05:00 saat aghyern –** penk saat aghyern *(five o'clock a.m.)*

-To indicate a determined decade, like “the 70's”, you inform the year more the termination -tias.
+In order to indicate a determined decade, like “the 1970's”, you inform the year more the termination -tias.

-**Ia 1970 –** **Ia mil nevcent septgimtias –** the (19)70's
+**Ia 1970tias –** **Ia mil nevcent septgimtias –** the 1970's

+In order to indicate the century we can say something like this:

+**Gwivmos in id dwogim-prest secule, poskwo sessiet id dwogim-dwot secule, prever eet id dwogimt secule, ed pre tod eet id nevdemt secule –** We live in the twenty-first century, then it will be the twenty-second century, before it was the twentieth century and before this one was the nineteenth century

+In the place of “dwogim-prest” and “dwogim-dwot” you may say respectively “dwogim-oint”[^2] and “dwogim-second” if you want.

-A adverb of period of time may be made per the termination -s.
+An adverb of period of time may be made per the termination -s.

 **I beis, qui wey eiskwmos, appareihnt noct*****s***** –** the bees, which we want, appears at night